ga-curriculum/github-collaboration/concepts/README.md

 ## Collabarative Coding

 Let's say you are working on a project with a team of developers.
 Each developer is responsible for a different part of the project.
-Alice is working on the front-end, Sarah is working on the back-end, and Mary is working on the database.
+Alice is working on styling, Sarah is working on the bug fixes, and Mary is working on building features.

 ![Collabarative coding diagram](./assets/group-collab-a.png)